Bidders picking through Southern California nuclear plant in auction

-SAN DIEGO, March 27 Hundreds of potential buyers are bidding on tons of tools, equipment and odds-and-ends from a shuttered Southern California nuclear plant, as a utility proceeds with decommissioning it.
+SAN DIEGO Hundreds of potential buyers are bidding on tons of tools, equipment and odds-and-ends from a shuttered Southern California nuclear plant, as a utility proceeds with decommissioning it.

 The auction at San Onofre Nuclear Generating Station began on Wednesday and ends on Friday.